Transfer of merit: Ancestor worship

-Apart from these transfers of power, a second origin is found in Brahmanical ancestor worship.
+Apart from these transfers of power, a second origin is found in Pitru.
 The Petavatthu text was the Buddhist response to such worship.
 In this text, transferring merit to deceased relatives is described in detail.
 The word peta, literally, 'gone forth', is used in early Buddhism to refer to one's dead relatives in the context of merit transfer.
 It is the Pāli equivalent of Sanskrit preta (hungry ghost), but also Sanskrit pitṛ (father, ancestor).
 In the period preceding the arising of Buddhism, it was believed that when somebody died he had to be transformed from a wandering preta to the state of the blissful world of the pitṛs.
 This was done through the complex śrāddha ceremonies, which would secure the deceased's destiny as a pitṛ.

 In early Buddhism, however, ancestor worship was discontinued, as it was believed that the dead would not reach heavenly bliss through rituals or worship, but only through the causality of karma.
 The practice of transfer of merit developed on the basis of the ethical and psychological principles of karma and merit, and by connecting these principles with the sense of responsibility towards parents in the context of ancestor worship.
 As for the veneration of dead ancestors, Buddhists replaced this by the veneration of the Saṅgha.
 In many Buddhist countries, the Saṅgha has therefore taken the role of an intermediary between the devotees who dedicate merit and their deceased relatives.
 In this context, the Saṅgha is considered a "field of merit": a worthy recipient that helps the devotee accrue the merits required for transfer.
 In his role in funeral rites, the Buddhist monk replaced the Brahmin priest as a recipient of gifts.
 Through the monk's role as a field of merit, lay people were able to adhere to the high standards of Buddhism and its aim on renunciation of the world.